aliciahyc/sms-control/README.md

 -d '{"from": "2025-02-11", "to": "2025-02-11"}'

 ## Running Unit Tests
-1. Nevigate to project root directory: SmsControl
+1. Nevigate to project root directory
 2. Type command: dotnet test